 26. To hug directly the opponent for a throw (bear hug).
-Precision: To attack with a bear hug the athlete must have a minimum of one grip.
+Precision: To attack with a bear hug the contestant must have a minimum of one grip before making the attack.

-It is not valid to make a second grip simultaneously.
+It is not valid to grip simultaneously or to make a second grip consecutively.
 Only touching the judogi or the opponent's hands in order to avoid grips, is not considered as kumi-kata, gripping is necessary.